 And today it’s a key ingredient in a salad that’s trendy for other reasons.

-Yep, variety in produce colors is a trend this year.
+Variety in produce colors was also declared a trend in 2017.
 I always love making colorful salads, so this will be fun!

 A mix of vibrant colors on a plate can stimulate the appetite and well, it’s just so pretty to look at!